xaxxon/MeteorRestTutorial/tutorial.md

 The iron:router package allows for handling of requests with different paths set (treating `/foo` and `/bar` differently).
 Surprisingly this is not part of the core functionality of Meteor.

+## Let's build a blogging system
+Seems like every tutorial builds a blog these days, but it has clearly defined objects and interactions which makes it good for showing how the different parts of Meteor work together.

+## Defining a blog post
+Meteor uses Mongo as its database.
+Mongo is a No-SQL database and its documents are not defined by a schema the way SQL entries are.
+However, we still need to decide what a blog post will look like so we know what attributes to expect.
+For starters, let's say a blog post is comprised of a title and a body.

+## Adding a blog post to the database by hand.
+gives us something to display later so we know our code is working while meteor is running
+`> meteor mongo`

+`meteor:PRIMARY> db.posts.insert({title: "My first post", body: "Meteor is super fun to program in!"})`

+`WriteResult({ "nInserted" : 1 })`

 ## Start with some HTML

 For files that only need to go to the web browser, we will put them in a subdirectory called `client`.
 Meteor